Landlord’s Options Clause Samples

 Landlord’s Options.
 If Tenant is in default of this Lease, Landlord may, at its option, in addition to such other remedies as may be available under Florida law:

 Landlord’s Options.
-If at any time or from time to time during the Term Tenant desires to effect a Transfer, Tenant shall deliver to Landlord written notice ("Transfer Notice") setting forth the terms and provisions of the proposed Transfer and the identity of the proposed assignee, sublessee or other transferee (sometimes referred to hereinafter as a "Transferee").
-Tenant shall also deliver to Landlord with the Transfer Notice, a current financial statement and financial statements for the preceding two (2) years of the Transferee which have been certified or audited by an independent accounting firm, and such other information concerning the business background and financial condition of the proposed Transferee as Landlord may reasonably request.
-Landlord shall have the option, exercisable by written notice delivered to Tenant within ten (10) days after Landlord's receipt of the Transfer Notice, such financial statements and other information, either to approve or disapprove such Transfer, which approval shall not be unreasonably withheld.
+If at any time or from time to time during the Term, Tenant desires to effect a Transfer, Tenant shall deliver to Landlord written notice (“Transfer Notice”) setting forth the terms and provisions of the proposed Transfer and the identity of the proposed assignee, sublessee or other transferee (sometimes referred to hereinafter as a “Transferee”).
+Tenant shall also deliver to Landlord, with the Transfer Notice, a current financial statement and financial statements for the preceding two (2) years (if available) of the Transferee which have been certified by Transferee, or, if available, certified by an independent accounting firm and such other information concerning the business background and financial condition of the proposed Transferee as Landlord may reasonably request.
+Landlord shall within fifteen (15) days after Landlord’s receipt of the Transfer Notice, such financial statements and other information, either approve or disapprove such Transfer, which approval shall not be unreasonably withheld or conditioned.

 Landlord’s Options.
 If Tenant is in default of this Lease, Landlord may, at its option, in addition to such other remedies as may be available under the law of the State of Arizona: